eli-johnson-04/portfolio/Backlog.md

 - [ ] Smooth when collapsing an entry
 - [x] Add styling and support for embeds
 - [ ] add a hover popup on portfolio entries for keywords
+- [ ] fix any weird issues related to sphere-mouse interaction after the text rotation refactor

 ## Beautification
 - [x] Spheres have hover physics
 - [ ] Spheres are attached to the center sphere with lines (either rigid or wavy)
 - [x] Modal ~~open~~ fade-in animation
 - [x] Modal **explosion** animation
-- [ ] Push around the spheres with the mouse (not super far), but they gravitate back to their original spot (rubber band)
 - [X] Hide the scrollbar in modals or make the right-hand side still curved as intended
 - [ ] More responsive sphere hover ease
 - [ ] Add a spring for sphere random movement and responsiveness to mouse!
+- [ ] Push around the spheres with the mouse (not super far), but they gravitate back to their original spot (rubber band)
 - [ ] fix the powerpoint embed stealing focus
 - [x] Add starry background
+- [x] Text rotates independently of the parent sphere

 ## Background Cards - maybe now background STARS?????
-- [ ] Create little background cards for every markdown file
+- [ ] Create little background cards (or STARS????) for every markdown file
 - [ ] Give background cards color (washed out, muted, kinda blurry) (i may be able to make these one-dimensional and have them face the camera but that could be cheap)
 - [ ] Make them fly into their respective sphere when that sphere is hovered
 - [ ] Glassy appearance effect?